How do i make a memorandum asking employees not to place their cups on top of their table except during break time without offending them? Thanks

 From India, Nagpur

-We have observed that the employees are keeping the coffee mugs on the table.
+We have observed that employees are keeping coffee mugs on the table.
 The HR department hereby requests all our valuable employees not to keep coffee mugs on the office tables before and after break time.
 All department heads are also requested to educate and orient their team members regarding this.

 Thanks & Regards,